www.batteryvalue.com.au

 If charging a bank of 24V, individual charging of each 12V AGM battery is strongly recommended.
 You don't have to disconnect the batteries from the circuit, just switch off all loads and use your 12V charger to charge the two batteries one after another (or use two 12V chargers, one connected to each battery, and charge them at the same time, if you need to keep down recharging times).

 Using an ordinary 24V battery charger (even if designed for AGM batteries) is NOT the best thing to do.
-Find out why, by sending us your questions.
+Find out why, by emailing us on

 This is an important bit, I'd like you to read first.AGM VRLA batteries can be operated in any position.
 They last at least 2 to 3 times longer than ordinary 'sealed maintenance free batteries'.